srlabs/phink/README.Docker.md

 # Phink Docker Image

 This README provides instructions for building and running the Phink Docker image.
-The Dockerfile is designed to create a streamlined environment for building and using Phink.
+This Dockerfile is designed to create a streamlined environment for building and using Phink.

 ## Dockerfile Overview

 ### Build Stage

-The Dockerfile begins by setting up a build environment using the `rust:1.75-slim-bookworm` base image.
+This Dockerfile setups a build environment using the `rust:1.75-slim-bookworm` base image.
 This stage
 includes:

 1. **Installing Dependencies**: Essential build tools and libraries are installed to ensure the Rust environment has everything it needs to compile Phink and its dependencies.
-    - Tools like `curl`, `git`, `build-essential`, and `wget` are installed.
+    - `curl`, `git`, `build-essential`, and `wget` are installed.
-    - LLVM 19 and Clang 19 are installed to support Rust's code generation and fuzzing tools.
+    - LLVM 19 and Clang 19 are installed

 2. **Setting Up Rust**:
-    - The Dockerfile sets Rust to a specific nightly version (`nightly-2024-08-13`) to ensure compatibility with Phink's codebase.
+    - This Dockerfile sets Rust to nightly version (`nightly-2024-08-13`) to ensure compatibility with Phink's codebase.
     - Additional Rust components and tools such as `rust-src`, `cargo-afl`, `honggfuzz`, `grcov`, and `cargo-contract` are installed to support fuzzing and coverage instrumentation.

 3. **Cloning and Building Phink**:
-    - Phink is cloned from the specified GitHub repository.
+    - Phink is cloned from the `srlabs/phink`
     - The project is built in release mode.

 ### Runtime Stage

 The runtime stage uses a lightweight `debian:bookworm-slim` base image.
-This stage is optimized to run the Phink binary:
+This stage is optimized to run Phink:

 1. **Setting the Entry Point**:
-    - The entry point is set to execute the Phink binary directly, providing a streamlined command-line interface for users.
+    - The entry point is set to execute the Phink binary directly

 2. **Default Command**:
     - The default command provided is for instrumenting a sample contract located in `sample/multi-contract-caller/`.